Ziyu0/Ziyu0.github.io/_posts/2018-01-24-pb-shallow-deep-copy.md

 author: "Ziyu Zhou"
 ---

-> Python basics: Understand the differences between shallow copy and deep copy, as well as when and how should we use them.
+> Python basics for beginners: Understand the differences between shallow copy and deep copy, as well as when and how should we use them.

 **Table of Contents:**
 <!-- TOC -->